 Work at Argonne National Laboratory

 The recent work in proton decay has proved a rich source of new insight into the location of the proton drip line and the kinds of decay observed for those nuclides.
 GAMMASPHERE has been used to determine the structure of a number of nuclides near and beyond the proton and neutron drip lines.
+Studies of nuclei near 68Ni have provided data to support the idea of a new defined region of shape coexistence.
+Correlating data from ANL, MSU, and ISOLDE has proven of great value.
+In other studies, deep inelastic reaction data are used to unravel the structure of Zn, Ge, and Se nuclei.
+Studies using the Fragment Mass Analyzer have centered on nuclei near 100Sn.

 Work at the National Superconducting Cyclotron Laboratory at MSU.